evancz/guide.elm-lang.org/README.md

   - Well-architected code that *stays* well-architected as your app grows.
   - Automatically enforced semantic versioning for all Elm packages.
   - Reliable time-travel debugging.
-  - ...

 No combination of JS libraries can ever give you this, yet it is all free and easy in Elm.
 Now these nice things are *only* possible because Elm builds upon 40+ years of work on typed functional languages.
-So Elm is a functional language because incremental tweaks to JavaScript are never going to get us these practical benefits.
+So Elm is a functional language because these practical benefits are worth it.

 ## Goals